From Smartphone to Smart Home: Your Top Questions Answered

 Most shouldn't take long to install and are fairly easy to use.
 With Nest Learning Thermostat, for example, the company says three out of four customers are able to install it in 30 minutes or less.

 Other smart home accessories available from Verizon are even easier to install and manage.
+Many manufacturers have step-by-step video tutorials (examples include Nest, Chamberlain and Belkin).

 How does my smartphone communicate with my smart home?